LilDrippyMyFnf/MemeHoovy/README.md

 I also will fork random crap, don't judge me.

 Sorry if I do tend to be annoying btw, I have anger issues.
+(And also need therapy)

+I mainly use haxe, but will possibly use languages *other* then haxe though, keep that in mind.

 ![1c2cf55494b7d865b7860dbf18f4b049ce98e75013bbb0ab6b5af662ab2ef5da_1](https://user-images.githubusercontent.com/97995998/183731547-9340824f-8e5f-4e96-8d4e-7206c9acce04.jpg)